alajusticia/laravel-logins/README.md

 - Use `--starter-kit=vue`, `--starter-kit=livewire-single-file`, `--starter-kit=livewire-class-based`, or `--starter-kit=jetstream-livewire` to skip the prompt.
 - Use `--force` to overwrite an existing published component.

-The `logins:publish` command asks which starter kit you want to target and publishes the reusable `Active Sessions` files for that stack.
+The `logins:publish` command asks which starter kit you want to target and publishes the reusable `Active Sessions` component for that stack.

 This keeps the package out of your application structure and lets you place the component wherever you want.

 In the latest version of the Laravel starter kits, there is a "Security" page in the user settings area: this is the perfect place to put the `Active Sessions` component.

 The published Livewire components include their own session-disconnect behavior.

 For the Vue component, Laravel Logins publishes a controller alongside the component.
+You

 ### Vue Starter Kit

 ![Screenshot of the component listing the active sessions](https://raw.githubusercontent.com/alajusticia/laravel-logins/main/images/laravel-logins-vue-starter-kit.png "Active sessions component")

-Publishing the Vue variant copies:
+These files are published when selecting the Vue Starter Kit:

 ```text
 app/Http/Controllers/LoginsController.php